-The geometrical separations of the RNG pairs are calculated for each of the 1010 elements of C1 in the event data.
-The elements are sorted by distance into bins and the average values of the correlation strengths are calculated for each bin, allowing a regression of correlation against distance.
-A non-zero regression slope provides evidence of smoothly varying spatial structure, and the expectation is that the slope will be negative, meaning that the correlations weaken as separations increase.
-The broad deployment of the GCP network allows us to perform the test over distances which range from a few meters out to the earth's diameter.
+The geometrical separations of the RNG pairs can be calculated for each of the $10^{10}$ elements of C1 in the event data.
+We can then assess the regression of correlation against distance.
+A significant negative regression slope would provide evidence of spatial structure.
+Physical intuition predicts weaker correlations as separations increase, and the broad deployment of the GCP network allows us to perform the test over distances that range from a few meters out to the earth's diameter.